 - You find it difficult to take medication.

 - Your symptoms are mild to moderate rather than severe.

 - You are concerned you may misuse the substance based on a history of substance misuse.

-At Private Therapy Clinic, we use a psychometric screening tool, such as the CAARS Conners Adult ADHD Rating Scale, in combination with a clinical interview that explores the patient’s interactions and behaviour in various areas of their life, including their personal life, their relationships with their family members and close friends, and their academic and work performance.
-By exploring these three crucial areas of life, our Psychologist acquires the information necessary to make a clear diagnosis.
+At the Private Therapy Clinic, we use a psychometric screening tool, such as the CAARS Conners Adult ADHD Rating Scale, in combination with a clinical interview that explores the patient’s interactions and behaviour in various areas of their life, including their personal life, their relationships with their family members and close friends, and their academic and work performance.
+By exploring these three crucial areas of life, our psychologist or psychiatrist acquires the information necessary to make a clear diagnosis.

 In the case of children with suspected ADHD/ADD, their carer is also asked to arrange for a teacher or other professional at the school to fill out a detailed questionnaire and return it to our office.
 The material gathered in the questionnaire is further examined in the context of the information acquired during the first session.

 While ADHD can often be treated effectively without medication, in some cases medication can help—often in the short term—to manage problem behaviours.
 In these cases, one of our Child or Adult Psychiatrists can provide a prescription.